-There’s a lot to consider when upping calories in your diet for weight-gain purposes, but these high-calorie vegan foods can help you get started on achieving your weight-gain goal, while also packing nutrients into every bite.
+You have a lot to consider when upping calories in your diet for weight-gain purposes.
+And these high-calorie vegan foods can help you get started on achieving your weight-gain goal.
+They also pack nutrients into every bite!

 Calories: 356 calories per 1/4 cup